beopuppy/simplePHPPages/readme.md

 ### Themes
 The theme is located in the `themes/` folder.
 Currently there is no way to switch the theme.
 So there is only a theme called `default`.
+The theme currently uses Bulma.io as a lightweight CSS framework: https://bulma.io/

 ### Components
 A component is just a reusable snippet of PHP code that will render different parts of a page or a layout.
 For example the navbar and the footer are just components used by a layout.
 Use the `Component::render` method to print out the results: